hubert22143/Exercises/README.md

 import {functionOne, functionTwo} from './myModule';

 It simply allows us to make it a little bit easier than in module patterns.
+///
+Keys in React.
+They work as an unique identificator for chosen type from data for example in list of items.
+//